What Is an Education Degree?

 Associate Degree in Education

-An associate degree in education typically spans two years, but students can often complete online degrees in less time.
+An associate degree program in education typically spans two years, but students can often complete online degrees in less time.
 Coursework covers childhood psychology, principles of education, and classroom management.
 Some associate degrees in education include specialized coursework in early childhood or elementary education.

 What’s the Difference Between an AA and an AS in Education?